herotechcourse/kotlin-racingcar-precourse/README.md

   - result has winners
   - features
     - print winners
+- Exception
+  - IllegalArgumentException and terminate. when inputs are invalid data.

 # Programming Requirements 1
 - Do not use System.exit() or exitProcess() to terminate the program.